Russian Ammo Ban - 7 Days Later

 How has the Russian ammo ban affected ammunition prices?

-It's unlikely that manufacturers like PPU from Serbia or S&B from the Czech Republic can fully compensate.
-They are reportedly already at maximum production capacity and struggle to meet demand for their existing calibers.
+Experts believe it's unlikely that manufacturers like PPU (Serbia) or S&B (Czech Republic) can fully compensate for the loss of Russian imports, as they are already operating at maximum capacity and struggle to meet existing demand.

 Related News